rishabh3/RFileSystem/README.md

 ## Project for the Unix Systems Programming Lab(UE15CS355)

 ### Instructions to run
 Clone the repository.
+Make a directory named **bin** in project root folder.
 Run the following commands from inside the root of the project:
 ```
 make
 ./rdiskshell <user_name>